fredzirbel/DNS-Sinkhole/README.md

 In order for the ad-blocking to be applied network-wide, we must set the primary DNS server to the Pi's IP address...  <br/>
 <img src="https://i.imgur.com/jmb1D9S.jpeg" height="100%" width="100%"/>
 <br /><br />
-After applying the changes and restarting the router, we are able to pull up the dashboard - displaying all kinds of information!  <br/>
+After applying the changes and restarting the router, we are able to pull up the dashboard - displaying all kinds of information...  <br/>
 <img src="https://i.imgur.com/RoV906B.jpeg" height="100%" width="100%"/>
 <br /><br />
 Now, to install Unbound, use the following command...  <br/>